samzshi0529/HanziNLP/README.md

 ## Introduction

 Welcome to **HanziNLP** - your comprehensive toolkit for Natural Language Processing (NLP) with a special focus on Chinese text, while also accommodating English.
-It Offers a suite of user-friendly tools for various NLP tasks and features an interactive dashboard for dynamic insights into NLP functionalities.From fundamental text preprocessing to sophisticated text analysis and modeling, our package ensures a smooth NLP journey for all users.
-Moreover, HanziNLP features an interactive dashboard, providing a dynamic overview and insights into various NLP functionalities, ensuring a visually engaging user experience.
+It Offers a suite of user-friendly tools for various NLP tasks and features an interactive dashboard for dynamic insights into NLP functionalities.

+From fundamental text preprocessing to sophisticated text analysis and modeling, our package ensures a smooth NLP journey for all users.
+Moreover, HanziNLP features an interactive dashboard, providing a dynamic overview and insights into various NLP functionalities.

 ### Related Links